Florida Center for Regenerative Medicine at Larkin Hospital

 Osteoarthritis is the gradual wearing down of the joint cartilage that occurs predominantly in elderly people, and sometimes as the result of overuse in athletes.
 Post-traumatic arthritis happens after the joint, ruining the cartilage, sustains significant trauma.
 This could be the result of a car accident or after repeated trauma to the joint.

 Traditional treatment consists of medication, cortisone injections, physical therapy or surgery.

 Here at Florida Center for Regenerative Medicine we have experience treating shoulder osteoarthritis using your own bodies Stem Cells and Platelet Rich Plasma.
 Via this method the goal is to regenerate the damaged tissue.
 Click the link to learn more about how stem cell therapy for soulder osteoarthritis is a viable non-surgical treatment for this degenerative shoulder condition.

 The rotator cuff is a group of muscles and their tendons that act to stabilize the shoulder.
 It consists of four muscles supraspinatus, infraspinatus, teres minor, and subscapularis muscle.
 These muscles assist in movement of the shoulder and are essential.

 Rotator cuff tears treatment options.

 Traditional therapy involves physical therapy and rehabilitation and or surgery.
-At Florida Regenerative Medicine we offer Stem Cell Therapy and Platelet Rich Plasma as an alternative for the treatment of this common shoulder injury.
+At Florida Center for Regenerative Medicine we offer Stem Cell Therapy and Platelet Rich Plasma as an alternative for the treatment of this common shoulder injury.
 Click the link for more information on stem cell therapy for rotator cuff tears and this outpatient treatment provides patients with an alternative to shoulder surgery.